gearglow/ReptiliaWithATwist/The List.md

 "Hullo, Weasleys!"
 Elysia said.
 "This is Robbie."

-Robbie finally shifted back to elf-shape and bowed elaborately, giggling all the while.
+Robbie finally shifted back to elf-shape and bowed elaborately, cackling all the while.
 The twins applauded.

 "Quite the entrance, wouldn't you say, Forge?"